-Next time you feel stressed out or overwhelmed by your life and all the challenges you face, take a dog for a walk, stroke a cat, talk to a budgie or watch a goldfish — and let nature and the animals work their power.
+Next time you feel stressed out or overwhelmed by your life and all the challenges you face, take a dog for a walk, cuddle a cat, talk to a horse or watch a goldfish — and let nature and the animals work their power.

 Ellen Urbani Hiltebrande, as quoted in Susan Chernak McElroy’s book “Animals as Guides for the Soul”, describes this power as God’s angels wearing fur: